tlee753/image-manipulation/README.md

 - update masking for python file
 - Rewrite border adder in python
 - Convert to separate program
-  - potentially in java fx, most likely in python with pythonQT
+  - potentially in java fx, most likely in python with ~~pythonQT~~ tkinter

 ### Other TODO's
 shortcuts to remove white/black backgrounds -> overload function